Biozone Manufacturing

 Salmonella

 This particular bacterial group can result in food poisoning as well as other illnesses.
-Animal waste-tainted water sources are where you can get it.
+Animal waste-tainted water sources are where you can get it, emphasizing the importance of water treatment in pharmaceutical industry practices.

 Staphylococcus Aureus